Master’s dissertations and PhD theses

 I have supervised dozens of 1st-and 2nd-year Master’s dissertations in different departments of the University of Lorraine: English (distance and on-campus degrees), Linguistics, and Teacher Training; I’m also anticipating accepting M2 dissertations in the European Master’s in Lexicography (EMLex).
 Depending on the type, these are typically around 40-80 pages long, in English or in French, and subject to defence in front of a two- or three-person evaluation committee.
 Topics I have supervised relate to English linguistics and applied linguistics: language teaching and learning, corpus linguistics, information and communication technologies, lexicology, the history of English, etc.

-I have participated in a number of PhD and HDR evaluation committees and related events over the last five years for English and Linguistics in France, and at the Université Catholique de Louvain (Belgium) in 2016.
+I have participated in a number of PhD and HDR evaluation committees and related events over the last five years for English and Linguistics in France, and occasionally abroad (Germany, Italy, Netherlands).
 I have also participated in recruitment panels for Senior Lecturer and Professor posts in English and Linguistics in universities throughout France more often than I like to count, as well as for teaching-only positions.

 My recent teaching has been split between several departments: